Site Section Links

 "Man is a credulous animal, and must believe something; in the absence of good grounds for belief, he will be satisfied with bad ones." − Bertrand Russell

 The overwhelmingly important aspect of belief is that false beliefs have undesirable, unproductive, and ultimately devastating consequences.
-It is the truth that sets us free, not falsity.
-False beliefs keep us disempowered and imprisoned, keep us in bondage to the wrong purposes and values and keep us doing the wrong things.
+It is the truth that sets us free, safe and in touch with reality, not falsity.
+False beliefs keep us disempowered and imprisoned, keep us in bondage to the wrong purposes, values and directions, and keep us doing the wrong things.

 "When ignorant men argue,